jorikvanveen/desktop-file-query/README.md

 # XDG Desktop File Query

 Can't find that one .desktop file?
-Wondering why that one shortcut you deleted is still showing up in your searches?
-This simple tool allows you to quickly search for a string in the contents of all the desktop files that can be found through your `$XDG_DATA_DIRS`
+Wondering why that one program you deleted is still showing up in your app searches?
+This simple tool allows you to quickly search for a string in the contents of all the desktop files that can be found through your `$XDG_DATA_DIRS

 # Usage
 ```